dotnet/aspnetcore/README.md

       git submodule update --init --recursive

 The Blazor repository uses the same set of build tools as the other ASP.NET Core projects.
-The [developer documentation](https://github.com/aspnet/Home/wiki/Building-from-source) for building is the authoritative guide. **Please read this document and check your PATH setup if you have trouble building or using Visual Studio**
+The [developer documentation](https://github.com/aspnet/Home/wiki/Building-from-source) for building is the authoritative guide. **Please read this document and check your PATH setup if you have trouble building or using Visual Studio.**

 To build at the command line, run `build.cmd` or `build.sh` from the solution directory.